JanneMattila/cosmosdb-bulk-delete/doc/notes.md

   Minimum = 1.21ms, Maximum = 1.46ms, Average = 1.31ms
 ```

-Test scenario:
+## Test scenarios

+**Note:** All times in seconds are rounded up to the closest second.
+Similarly, `documents/seconds` is rounded to the closest hundred or thousand.

+### Write

+In this test scenario you want to write documents as fast as possible to the Cosmos DB.

 - Write 100'000 documents
 - Partition key = Item id
 - Document size is small (< 1 KB)

-**Note:** All times in seconds rounded up to closest second.

 Simplified C# part: